 A slippery bathtub is a recipe for disaster.
 This is especially true if there is a possibility the child’s head could land on the metal faucet.
 Many parents will put a rubber child safely nozzle as an extra precaution.

-There are many resources for parents to help them baby-proof and child-proof their home.
+There are many resources for parents to help them baby-proof and child-proof they’re home.
 All it takes is a little research.
 In the end, it will be time well spent.